maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 The first line came from Mutter, GNOME's compositor and window manager.
 The remaining lines came from `amdgpu`, the Linux kernel driver for the Radeon GPU. `DMCUB`, `MPCC` and `CRTC` all belong to the display side of the stack.

 Order matters.
 The first DMCUB failure appeared at 11:15:08.
 I pressed the power key at 11:16:18.
 A kernel trace in the PSR path appeared four seconds after that press, during the suspend attempt.
-The suspend and PSR failures therefore show what an already broken display path could no longer do.
-They do not show what broke it first.
+The suspend and PSR failures show that an already broken display path failed again during suspend.
+The initial cause remains earlier and unknown.

 I use three labels for the rest of this account:

 - **Fact**: a log or primary source states it directly.
-- **Inference**: an explanation connects several facts, but the logs do not state it.
+- **Inference**: an explanation connects several facts beyond the explicit log statements.
 - **Unknown**: a reproduction, trace, code fix or bisect is still needed.

 ## 3. The smallest useful model